programmablemd/packages/PROJECT_SUMMARY.md

 ## Project Overview

-This project provides cross-platform packaging for **Spry SQLPage** and **Spry Runbook** using **DALEC** (Declarative Application Lifecycle Engine for Containers).
-Spry SQLPage is a declarative web application framework, and Spry Runbook is a runbook execution tool.
+This project provides cross-platform packaging for **Spry** using **DALEC** (Declarative Application Lifecycle Engine for Containers).
+Spry is a declarative web application framework.

 ## What Has Been Created